egorlitsky/mango-deals-pwa/client/README.md

 # Mango Deals client

-React + TypeScript + Canvas web-application to display Mango deals using a table and chart.
+React + TypeScript + Canvas web-application to display mango deals using a table and chart.
-Allows to view and manipulate Mango deals.
+Allows to view and manipulate mango deals.
-Communicates with the server.
+Requires API server (see `../api`) to be running and available..

 ### Installing dependencies